guillaume-mueller/python-eel-vite-starter/README.md

 - Development mode with Vite's Hot Module Replacement (HMR)
 - Bidirectional communication in both development and production modes

-While this template uses Vue.js, there's a similar one for Svelte available in another branch.
+While this template uses Svelte, there's a similar one for Vue.js available in another branch.

 Tested versions:
 - Linux Mint 22.1 (based on Ubuntu 24.04)